tatari-tv/query-counter/README.md

 SQLAlchemy model N+1 debugger.

+NOTE: This is a debugging tool that is not meant to be deployed in production.

 ## About
 This module will help identify N+1 DB calls made through SQLAlchemy.
 It takes advantage of the SQLAlchemy event listener for `do_orm_execute`.